 With our qualified and experienced veterinary nurses and pet health counsellors, they can discuss and advise with you how to care for your pet at various stages of his or her development.

-Puppy and Kitten Health Check: Get a free health check for your new arrival and learn how to care for your new arrival.
+Puppy and Kitten Health Check: Get a complimentary health check for your new arrival and learn how to care for them.
 Included in the advice clinic are topics such as diet, flea and worm treatment, microchipping, toilet training, bathing and grooming

 Dental Advice Clinic: Oral hygiene checks can be carried out by our nursing staff.
 We will advise you how to keep those teeth pearly white, and if your pet has smelly breath or finding it difficult to eat, we can tell you what the problem is.